ecoscope-platform-workflows-releases/template/{{cookiecutter.repo_name}}/README.md

 # Workflow Custom Repository

-This repository contains custom tasks that can be commonly used across workflows.
+This repository contains custom tasks and workflows for {{cookiecutter.project_name}}.
 Follow the setup steps below to get started.

 ## Project Structure